KennyPeanuts/CPOM_Flux/lab_notebook/analysis/Leaf_CN_analysis.md

 ### Leaf Analysis for CPOM Flux

+#### Effect of nutrient addition on leaf litter

+There was no effect of the nutrient addition on the leaf litter CN, perc C, or perc N

     plot(CN ~ jitter(as.numeric(NUT), 1), data = cn.cf, subset = Source == "leaf", ylim = c(0, 25), axes = F, xlab = " ")
     axis(2)
     axis(1, c("Ambient Nutrients", "Added Nutrients"), at = c(1, 2))